JavOrraca/Home/projects/proj-4.md

 layout: post
 title: 'Super Bowl 53: Predictive Modeling'
 ---
-To gain more repetitions analyzing data via R, developing regression and ML models, and exploring interactive visualizations, I entered a Super Bowl LIII predictive analytics competition with my classmate [Kaitlyn Drake](https://www.linkedin.com/in/kaitdrake/).
-She was knowledgable about the NFL and helped me go from zero NFL knowledge to knowing more than I'll ever need!
+Two weeks ago, I entered a Super Bowl LIII predictive analytics competition with my classmate [Kaitlyn Drake](https://www.linkedin.com/in/kaitdrake/) to enhance our data analysis and processing skills via R. We ended up having a great time and walked away with some tools and machine learning models that can be applied to topics beyond sports analytics.
+I've been using Shiny, Plotly, and gganimate recently to make flat charts come to life, so this was a great opportunity to further explore interactive, web-based visualization tools.
+Kaitlyn was great because prior to this exercise, I knew very little about the NFL and football!

-FIX BELOW CODE ASAP
+We spent a lot of time exploring NFL data sets (by team, player, season, _you-name-it_), but ultimately, our regression model relied on four variables, with our decision tree utilizing more variables that were imputed from online NFL data sets.

 **Prerequisites**
 * [IBM Watson NLU Demo](https://natural-language-understanding-demo.ng.bluemix.net): If you've read this far and want to stop or don't feel you have the skills/tools to continue, this link lets you test drive Watson NLU via their demo, free for public use and no signup required